 Is this fleet just a trick to gank miners?
-You’re gonna have to take our word for this, but no. That’s not to say that our fleets are safe but, in our experience, they are safer than most and definitely safer than not being in our fleet.
+First, good instincts.
+Second, no. That’s not to say that our fleets are safe but, in our experience, they are safer than most and definitely safer than not being in our fleet.

 Do you protect from gankers?
 In addition to ensuring compliance with our regulatory efforts, our enforcers work to protect our members from hostile forces.
 Of course, as a public fleet, we don’t require our pilots to take on any particular roles.
 That means that there is no guarantee of active protection for any particular fleet.